umtcnzn/wordle-tr/README.md

+This is the turkish version of wordle game.

-You can visit the website from https://umtcnzn.github.io/wordle-tr/
+You can visit and play from https://umtcnzn.github.io/wordle-tr/